Ol Donyo Lodge

-None of the lodge’s ten suites is exactly the same, but what is consistent is the view to Mount Kilimanjaro.
+No two of the lodge’s eight suites is exactly the same, but what is consistent is the view to Mount Kilimanjaro.
 Furthermore, the lodge has fabulous waterhole and each of the suites has a ‘star bed’ atop for sleeping out under the stars.
-Eight of the lodge’s suites have private plunge pools, and two are connected for a ‘villa’ concept, ideal for families or couples traveling together.
-Constructed of local thatch and gunnite, the suites blend with the environment although they have great views.
+Six of the lodge’s suites have private plunge pools, and two are connected for a ‘villa’ concept, ideal for families or couples traveling together.
+Constructed of local thatch and gunnite, the suites blend in with the environment although they have great views.
 Flashes of bright color interspersed with earthy tones, wildlife photography and local crafts punctuate the open-air layout.

 The lodge’s main lounge, with a grand stone fireplace, a small library, an inviting open bar and expansive veranda, is the place to rendezvous with new friends and the local staff.
 The attached dining area or the nearby pool lounge is where sumptuous meals are served, and good times are to be had.
 The main infinity pool, curio shop and office offer other diversions should you need more activity after exploring the area.

-Most of the lodge staff is from the local Maasai community and are keen to share their fascinating culture with guests, it is great opportunity to learn abou this first hand.
-Also, the Mbirikani Group Ranch and Ol Donyo Lodge are one of the first examples of a community tourism partnership where land is leased from the Maasai by the lodge.
-Therfore, providing the Maasai with the benefits of tourism and an incentive for conservation.
-The lodge and its conservation partner Big Life Foundation, led by Richard Bonham, continues to push the boundaries in innovative community conservation schemes.
-Every guest of ol Donyo Lodge contributes to these vital initiatives.
+Most of the lodge staff is from the local Masai community and are keen to share their fascinating culture with guests – this is great opportunity to learn about it first hand.
+Also, the Mbirikani Group Ranch and Ol Donyo Lodge are one of the first examples of a community tourism partnership where land is leased from the Masai by the lodge.
+Therefore, providing the Masai with the benefits of tourism and an incentive for conservation.

 Pool Suites (8)The breadth and depth of Ol Donyo Lodge's living and dining area is absolutely awe-inspiring.
 Upon entering, one is immediately struck by spaciousness and yet the intimacy.
 The entire main area is set high on the hillside, and opens completely to the plains below, with Mount Kilimanjaro ever present in the distance.
 The use of stone, thatch and wood make for a very tactile experience, which fills the senses.
 The low-impact gunnite construction (a combination of wire, hessian cloth and minimal cement) creates a contemporary style.
 The space flows, there are no straight lines and unique architectural details give character to every area.
 The magnificent iron-ore chandeliers coupled with grand fireplace provide a warm glow, accented by the rich earth tones.
 Arched doorways, indoor gardens, bronze sculptures, Zanzibari wood doors, Victorian furniture and romantic prose grace the space.
 It is captivating.